-I have recently filed to run for a seat in the Missouri House, representing the 29th District.
+I am running for a seat in the Missouri House, representing the 29th District.
 My true mission, however, is to make the world a better place and save the human race.
 I can’t do it alone.
-I will need a little help from my friends.
-A lot of friends.
-Literally millions of friends.
+As Helen Keller once observed: "Alone we can do so little.
+Together we can do so much."

 The time for politics as theater is past.
 We can’t afford it.
 We have to have a calm reasoned discussion leading to the election of the candidates with the best ideas for how to end unemployment; address the threat of climate change; develop clean, renewable sources of energy; control the rising cost of health care; and implement a simple and fair system of taxation.

 As the heirs to a noble tradition of free and fair elections and the peaceful transfer of power, going back over two hundred years, we are blessed as Americans with the ability to change our government using ballots instead of bullets.
 We don’t have to risk our lives to replace our current government with one that will truly represent the common interest and “promote the general welfare.”
 We only have to vote.

 If you want to make sure you don't miss any of the excitement of this potentially historic campaign, you should sign up for my e-mail newsletters.
 There are other ways to connect.
 You can subscribe to my You Tube channel, follow me on Twitter, or "like" my musician/politician page ("Winston Apple") on Facebook.
 But the e-mail Newsletter is the best means of staying informed and involved.
 Things flow by pretty fast on Twitter and Facebook and it’s easy to miss an item of importance.
 In the hustle and bustle of modern life, e-mail is a bit more stable.
 It will sit in your inbox and wait patiently until you have time to open and read it.
 To sign up for my e-Newsletter, enter your e-mail address in the Newsletter sign up space in the column on the left.